mwbowers/mwbowers.github.io/reference/datagate-client/key-usages-enumeration.md

 ## Remarks

 These properties are used when defining a key with the parameters of the [ FileAdapter.OpenSimpleQuery](file-adapter-class-open-simple-query-method.html) method.
-DCS also uses **KeyUsages** for internal file definition methods.
+DG also uses **KeyUsages** for internal file definition methods.
 Most values of **KeyUsages** can be combined to specify more than one value. *ASCEND* and *DESCEND* cannot be combined in the same **KeyUsages** value.
 The following table lists each value and the effect on key fields to which it is applied.
 ## Members